Jump directly to the Content

 Many American manufacturers are going to great lengths to protect themselves from getting sued.
 As a result, many companies now include stunningly obvious warnings about their product.
 Every year the Wacky Warning Labels™ Contest selects what it calls "the most absurd and silly warning labels attached to everyday products."

-Here were the winners for the 2012 contest:
+Here were the winners:

 • The Grand Prize Winner was for a 7-inch decorative globe with the following warning label: "These globes should not be referred for navigation."